 Despite their many benefits, subways have not been without controversy.
 Construction projects often face delays, budget overruns, and opposition from local communities.
 The Los Angeles Metro expansion, for example, has been mired in debates over funding and environmental impact.
 Similarly, the Delhi Metro faced criticism for displacing residents during its early phases of development.

 Subways have also been affected by economic downturns and political shifts.
-During the 1970s, New York City’s subway system fell into disrepair due to budget cuts and crime, a period remembered as the “subway’s dark age.”
+During the 1970s, New York City's subway system fell into disrepair due to budget cuts and crime, a period remembered as the "subway's dark age."
 However, subsequent investments in maintenance and security restored the system to its former glory, highlighting the importance of sustained public support for transit infrastructure.
+The funding and displacement challenges that dogged New York and Delhi echo the obstacles developing cities still navigate when trying to build the political and financial will for urban rail.

 The Future of Subways: Innovation and Sustainability